 Food and Drink

-There’s no experiencing the DR without trying its cuisine, a blend of African, Taíno, and Spanish influences, as well as Middle Eastern flaors.
-Aside from the typical Caribbean rice and beans, you’ll find a host of authentic Dominican dishes you’ve probably never tried.
+There’s no experiencing the DR without trying its cuisine.
+It’s a special blend of African, Taíno, and Spanish influences, as well as Middle Eastern flavors, with a distinctly Dominican flair and foundation in local produce.

-Sample mangú (mashed green plantains topped with red onions), enjoy a bowl of sancocho (a hearty stew), and crunch on chicharrón.
+Sample mangú, — mashed green plantains topped with red onions —enjoy a bowl of sancocho stew, and crunch on chicharrón.
 For snacks, quipes and empanadas are sold in local shops and bakeries.
-Whole fish is also popular, often fried and served with tostones or mashed green plantains.
+Whole fish is also popular, often fried and served with crispy tostones or mashed green plantains.

-Wash your meals down with a fruit juice or a batida (a fruit milkshake).
-Post-dinner, order a shot of mamajuana, an artisanal brew and Dominican aphrodisiac made up of rum, honey, red wine, and tree barks.
-Don’t forget the sweets: a jalao (a coconut sweet) or a slice of bizcocho for good measure, washed down with a cafecito.
+Wash your meals down with a fruit juice or a batida (fruit milkshake.)
+Post-dinner, order a shot of mamajuana, a special brew made up of rum, honey, red wine, and tree bark.
+Don’t forget the sweets, like the coconutty jalao or a slice of bizcocho for good measure, and wash it all down with a cafecito.

 Shopping

-Shopping abounds across the Dominican Republic, and is a legitimate pastime.
-Large, modern shopping malls that rival those in the United States are packed with designer brands — you’ll find them in the big cities and resort towns, from Santiago to Santo Domingo, Punta Cana, and La Romana.
+Shopping abounds across the Dominican Republic, and it’s a perfect pastime.
+Large, contemporary shopping malls with the best international brands are verywhere— you’ll find them in the big cities and resort towns, from Santiago to Santo Domingo, Punta Cana, and La Romana.
+Staying at the JW Marriott Santo Domingo provides direct access to the luxurious Blue Mall.

 The Great Outdoors

 When the sun’s harsh rays begin to dissipate and the workday ends, the park is the place to go for breezes and outdoor relaxation.
-You’ll find crowds enjoying the start of the evening with a frío frío — fruit-flavored shaved ice — or an ice cream.
+You’ll find crowds enjoying the start of the evening with a frío frío — fruit-flavored shaved ice.

-Equally as popular as the beach are the numerous waterfalls, freshwater river streams, and swimming holes around the country, particularly in the summertime when the humidity is hard to bear.
-Near Santo Domingo, Salto Alto is worth the drive, while Salto El Limón on the Samaná Peninsula offers an adventurous horseback ride to reach its near 90-foot cascade.
+Equally as popular as the beach, especially in the hot summer months, are the country’s numerous cooling waterfalls, freshwater river streams, and swimming holes.
+Near Santo Domingo, the Salto Alto three tiered waterfall, cascading into a turquoise pool, is definitely worth the drive.
+The Salto El Limón waterfall on the Samaná Peninsula offers another adventure with a horseback ride to reach its near 90-foot cascade.

 Sights and Attractions

-Every Dominican will agree that the beaches are beautiful, but there’s also no experience like riding through the campo.
-The lush countryside, with its rolling hills, vegetable plantations, cattle farms and cacao fields offer a glimpse of the “real” DR. Venture into the mountain towns of Constanza and Jarabacoa, or head inland into the Puerto Plata province.
+Every Dominican will agree that the coast is beautiful, but there’s also no experience like riding through the rural regions, el campo.
+The lush countryside, with its rolling hills, cattle farms and cacao fields offer a glimpse of the truest DR. Venture into the misty mountain town of Constanza, the highest town in the Caribbean, which is filled with strawberry fields, or the nearby Jarabacoa, with its mountainous terrain teeming with waterfalls and pine forests.

-In Puerto Plata, hop on the Teleférico to Pico Isabel de Torres — it’s the only cable car in the Caribbean, taking you soaring at over 2,600 feet for panoramic views of the province’s bluffs and the Atlantic Ocean.
-Once you get off the cable car, pose beside the Christ the Redeemer statue, a replica of the one in Rio de Janeiro, and hike the Botanical Gardens.
+In Puerto Plata, visitors can take in stunning views the Teleférico to Pico Isabel de Torres — it’s the only cable car in the Caribbean, taking you soaring at over 2,600 feet for panoramic views of the province’s bluffs and the Atlantic Ocean.
+Once you get off the cable car, stand beside the Christ the Redeemer statue, a replica of the one in Rio de Janeiro, and hike the Botanical Gardens.

 Sports and Activities

-Baseball fans should visit during the Dominican Baseball League‘s championship.
-The games run from mid-October through end of January and are hosted at the country’s various professional baseball stadiums.
-You might just spot some of your favorite Major League Baseball players.
+Baseball fans should visit during the Dominican Republic Professional Baseball League (LIDOM) season.
+The games run from mid-October through end of January and are hosted across the country’s professional baseball stadiums.
+You might just spot some of your favorite Major League Baseball players in their (not-so) off-season.

 On the north coast, the beach town of Cabarete is the hotspot for year-round surfing and kitesurfing, its beaches lined with kitesurfing pros and certified schools.

-But it’s not just about the outdoors: be sure to take a merengue or bachata dance class, or hop on a walking tour of a cacao or coffee plantation —all sure ways of immersing into Dominican culture.
+But it’s not just about the great outdoors to get in exercise and fun: be sure to take a merengue or bachata dance class or hop on a walking tour of a cacao or coffee farm.